traffic-taffy/traffic-taffy/docs/casestudy.rst

 determine what is different between them.
 We use the `taffy-compare` utility todo this, selecting some parameters to limit the display to just those that are likely big jumps.

+Note: now that a 1 second binned, level 10 cache file exists we can just use that (-C) and do not have to specify these parameters again.

 ::